-How do I talk about it with my kids?
+How do I talk about sexual assault with my kids?

 It’s never too early to discuss sex, boundaries, and consent.
 Start these conversations when your kids are young so they know what is and isn’t appropriate, and so they know it’s all right to bring these topics up.
 The key is to adjust your tone, specifics, and level of depth based on your child’s age.

 No matter your child’s age, one of the best ways to start a conversation is to actively search for natural ways to bring it up.
 If your family watches something on TV that shows some form of sexual assault, don’t assume they fully understand it.
 Ask your child to explain what happened and their reactions to it.
 Or if they see a post on social media that discusses the topic, use their technology to relate with them, which can lead to a less-forced discussion of a rather tough topic.

 It’s also important to address the topic directly and intentionally.
 It’s easy to assume that if our kids are under a certain age or if they haven’t brought it up with us, they’re simply unaware of it and everything is fine.
 But the truth is that’s often not the case.
 And most (if not all) of us would rather endure the awkward conversations than have the painful, heartbreaking conversations after something terrible happens.
 So it’s crucial to talk openly about it before something happens in order to not only educate them but also continually let them know they can talk to us about anything.